GeekBrucy/mySnippets/AWS/Certificates/Review/Review.md

 - IOT data + streams + Partition by equipment + s3 = Use Amazon Kinesis Data Streams

 # Amazon Kubernetes - EKS

+- managed service
+- run Kubernetes on AWS
+- Applications running on Amazon EKS are fully compatible with applications running on any standard Kubernetes environment

 # AWS secrets manager